About Me

 Balanced Linear Contextual Bandits

 Contextual bandit algorithms are sensitive to the estimation method of the outcome model as well as the exploration method used, particularly in the presence of rich heterogeneity or complex outcome models.
-We develop algorithms for contextual bandits with linear payoffs that integrate balancing methods from the causal inference literature in their estimation to make it less prone to problems of bias.
-We prove that our algorithms match the state of the art regret bound guarantees.
-We demonstrate the strong practical advantage of balanced contextual bandits on a large number of supervised learning datasets and on a synthetic example that simulates model misspecification and prejudice in the initial training data.
+We develop algorithms for contextual bandits that integrate balancing methods from causal inference in their estimation to make it less prone to problems of bias.
+We prove that our algorithms match the state of the art regret bound guarantees and demonstrate their strong practical advantage on a large number of supervised learning datasets and on synthetic examples that simulate model misspecification and covariate shift.

 [Paper] [Poster]